soxueren/atsd/integration/odbc/openlink.md

 The bridge intercepts SQL queries from the client applications via the Microsoft [ODBC](https://docs.microsoft.com/en-us/sql/odbc/microsoft-open-database-connectivity-odbc) protocol and transmits the queries into ATSD using the [ATSD JDBC driver](https://github.com/axibase/atsd-jdbc).

-### Downloads and Pre-requisites
+### Downloads and Prerequisites

-- Download and install Java Runtime Environment 8 for the Windows Operating System.
+- Download and install Java Runtime Environment 7 for the Windows Operating System.
 - [Download](https://github.com/axibase/atsd-jdbc/releases) ATSD JDBC driver with dependencies.
-- Add path to ATSD JDBC driver as a Windows Environment variable `Classpath`.
+- Add Windows Environment variable `Classpath` containing the path to the ATSD JDBC driver 'jar' file.
 - [Register](https://shop.openlinksw.com/license_generator/login.vsp) an account with the ODBC-JDBC Bridge vendor.
 The account is required for trial license activation.
-- [Generate license](https://shop.openlinksw.com/license_generator/) for product as showed in screenshot:
+- [Generate license](https://shop.openlinksw.com/license_generator/) for the bridge program as displayed:

 ![](images/openlink_license.png)

-> Choose your OS version
+- Choose the desired OS version

-- Download installation and license files from e-mail.
+- Receive the installation link and license files via email.

-### Bridge Installation
+### Install Bridge

 Install and activate the bridge as follows:

-- Skip the welcome page
+- Skip the welcome page.
-- Accept the license agreement
+- Accept the license agreement.
-- Choose folder where you downloaded the license file
+- Choose the directory containing the downloaded license file.
-- Select **Complete** option
+- Select the **Complete** option.
-- Confirm the installation
+- Confirm and finish the installation.
-- Finish the installation

 ### Configure ODBC Data Source

-Go to **Start**, type `ODBC` and launch ODBC Data Source Manager under an Administrator account
+Open **Start**, type `ODBC` and launch ODBC Data Source Manager under an Administrator account

 ![](images/ODBC_1.PNG)